7 May 2025

 Disintegration: 8←5

-They do not obsess about being in control, knowing that a genuine connection is the best protection against being manipulated and used by others.
+They do not obsess over being in control, knowing that genuine connection is the best protection against being manipulated and used by others.
 Being emotionally available doesn’t feel so threatening to them as they see the difference between weakness and vulnerability.

-When moving toward disintegration, Eights resort to self-isolation and emotional detachment, which are characteristic of Type Five.
-Their distrust grows, and they may become secretive and reserved.
+When moving toward disintegration, Eights resort to self-isolation and emotional detachment, which are characteristic of an unhealthy Type Five.
+Their distrust grows, and they may become secretive, aloof, and reserved.
 They insist on their independence, feeling like they are alone against the whole world.

 Integration: 9→3